quic-go/docs/content/docs/http3/client.md

 The code snippet shows all the knobs that need to be turned to send a request in 0-RTT data:
 1. TLS session resumption must be enabled by configuring a `tls.ClientSessionCache` on the `tls.Config`.
-2. 0-RTT needs to be enabled on the QUIC layer by setting `Allow0RTT` on the `quic.Config`.
-3. The request method needs to be set to `http3.MethodGet0RTT`.
+2. The request method needs to be set to `http3.MethodGet0RTT`.

 ## 📝 Future Work {#future-work}